 Make the Cashew Cream:

 In a small bowl soak the cashew in hot water for 20 minutes.
-Drain and rinse then add them to a powerful blender together with one cup pf water, the loom juice, garlic powder and nutritional yeast.
+Drain and rinse then add them to a powerful blender together with one cup pf water, the lemon juice, garlic powder and nutritional yeast.
 Puree until smooth and creamy.
 Season to to taste with a pinch of sea salt and refrigerate until needed.